If Design Technology is to survive in an EBacc world, should technology teachers reconsider their curriculum?

 - Develop projects that recycle school materials and create visible displays around the school

-- Seek to develop projects within the subject with other areas of the school, particular with business and core subjects
+- Seek to develop projects within the subject with other areas of the school, particularly with business and core subjects

 - Invite external specialists in regularly to support students’ experience of the curriculum – challenge their bias too.